 Jung here not just echoing the ancient philosophers, but added a new dimension to it, describing the mental blindness of narcissistic personality who will dump his shame on someone else.

-It is ego which manifesting itself, deceit (maya) which is causing (upagraha) confinement.
+It is ego which manifesting itself, called the fire of Isira, deceit (maya) which is causing (upagraha) confinement.
 Our self-awareness is identified with our intellect, mind, and body.
 Yet this is a mistaken identity, because in essence, the collection of intellect, mind, and body is NOT what we are, it is only what we appear to be.
 Appearances can be deceiving.
 The chains which binds the prisoners are the illusion of our own images, self-delusion.
 We have everything backwards: we think the unreal is real, the painful is pleasurable, the untruthful is truthful, and the non-self is the self.
 We need to completely turn around our way of seeing things.
 When we stop listening to our ego, then we will hear the Sound of AUM, the sound of the universe, our creation, our true self, YahZus, the sound of God.

 Senses which keeps us trapped in the depths of ignorance and not even aware of this limited perspective, thus we enter into a causal loop and without breaking the loop the system will be caught in a vicious cycles of circular chain reactions.
 The rare individual escapes this limitations of his prison-cell, through a long intellectual journey, discovers a higher realm, a true reality, with a final, almost mystical awareness of goodness as the origin of everything that exists.
 We are here, in these human bodies, and we must disentangle ourselves from our attachments....